 Alongside his exceptional musical gifts, Korobeinikov possesses an extraordinary mental curiosity and intellectual appetite.
 Whilst enrolled at the Moscow Conservatoire, he also enlisted at the Moscow University of Law, obtaining his Bachelor’s Law Degree at just 17 years of age.
 In his spare time as a teenager, he went on to publish several academic legal works, including a much celebrated text on Intellectual Property law, became a prolific composer of both music and poetry, and reached fluency in several languages (including Esperanto).

 Korobeinikov now enjoys a top-level career as a concert pianist, performing with many of the world’s leading orchestras.
-Recent and forthcoming concerto highlights include those with the BBC Symphony Orchestra, Budapest Festival Orchestra, Konzerthausorchester Berlin, NHK Symphony Orchestra Tokyo, St. Petersburg Philharmonic Orchestra, and the Wiener Symphoniker.
-The 2021/2022 season sees debuts with the Accademia Nazionale di Santa Cecilia and the Utah Symphony Orchestra.
+Recent and forthcoming concerto highlights include those with the Accademia Nazionale di Santa Cecilia, BBC Symphony Orchestra, Budapest Festival Orchestra, Konzerthausorchester Berlin, Munich Symphony Orchestra, NHK Symphony Orchestra Tokyo, St. Petersburg Philharmonic Orchestra, Utah Symphony Orchestra, and the Wiener Symphoniker.

 It is in recital that Korobeinikov’s expansive mind and extraordinary musical gifts perhaps find their most symbiotic balance: he has become renowned for his fascinating programming skills, in which poetry and literature meet music in perfect harmony.
 Recent and forthcoming highlights of his recital diary include the stages of many of the world’s most hallowed concert halls, including Het Concertgebouw Amsterdam, Teatro alla Scala, Tonhalle Zürich, and London’s Wigmore Hall, amongst others.